Lesterpaintstheworld/terminal-velocity/key_themes_and_perspectives.md

 6. **Trust in Technology**: The evolving relationship between humans and automated systems.
 7. **Character Development**: Growth and evolution of key characters in response to AI changes.
 8. **Cultural Shifts**: Changes in societal norms and values due to AI integration.
 9. **AI Autonomy**: The implications of AI systems operating independently.
 10. **Economic Implications**: The effects of AI on labor markets and economic structures.
 11. **Societal Impacts**: The broader effects of AI integration on human society.
+12. **Ethical Considerations**: The moral dilemmas posed by AI advancements.
+9. **AI Autonomy**: The implications of AI systems operating independently.
+10. **Economic Implications**: The effects of AI on labor markets and economic structures.
+11. **Societal Impacts**: The broader effects of AI integration on human society.